memfault/interrupt/_drafts/best-of-binutils.md

 ### objdump

-`objdump` is a general purpose utility that is most helpful when trying to examine the assembly in a binary (and my personal favorite!).
+`objdump` is a general purpose utility that is most helpful when trying to examine the assembly in a binary.
+It's also my personal favorite!.
 You can run `objdump` on the final ELF output or individual `.o` object files.
 While there are a number of options, most of the time the following are most useful:

 `-d` to display the assembly code for all executable sections.
 `--disassemble=<symbol>` to display the assembly for just one function